nc9/policies/privacy.md

 ## Who developed this app?

-This app is part of the Beat COVID-19 NOW research led by researchers at the [Centre for Global Health and Equity](https://www.swinburne.edu.au/research/global-health-equity/) with help from data scientists at [Swinburne University of Technology](https://www.swinburne.edu.au/) in partnership with [Arq Group, Australia](https://arq.group/), the COVID-19 Hackathon and marketing volunteers.
+This app is part of the #BeatCovid19Now research led by researchers at the [Centre for Global Health and Equity](https://www.swinburne.edu.au/research/global-health-equity/) with help from data scientists at [Swinburne University of Technology](https://www.swinburne.edu.au/) in partnership with [Arq Group, Australia](https://arq.group/), the COVID-19 Hackathon and marketing volunteers.

 ## Purpose